justnonamenoname/lifeticle/readme.txt

 If cells were fully replaced, it would imply death.
 If nothing from the body remains from when one was a child, then that body has been destroyed and died, and what exists now is a different one.
-If the particles that made up the child were gathered again, one might assume that this would be you, not the one in the current body, but clearly, this is not the case.
+If the particles that made up the child were gathered again, one might assume that this would be you, not the one in the current body, but this is not the case.
 Therefore, something remains, some tiny part stays, and that part is the central one in the brain.
 The brain is not an indivisible object; it is made up of indivisible particles.
+Your "self" in the brain is the entity that exists.
 What can exist in the brain?
 The answer is: the carrier of consciousness can only be a single indivisible entity.
 It is not possible to choose multiple entities, as they would remain separate.
+This means that in the brain, any particle can be replaced with an identical one, and you wouldn’t notice a difference.
+But if the central particle is replaced, your "self," being removed from the brain, would cease to feel anything.
 The central particle is indivisible—if we assume that the central particle is composed of several parts, then, as with the organism, division can continue, and the other particles will be external to the central one.